chiffa/BioFlow/dev_log.rst

 => Javascriptify wrapper around the dictionary of node properties?
 => add a "with" statement

+=> We can actually re-implement the GraphDatabase instance with the bindings.
+    => Index creation
+    => Index search
+    => Single connections
+    => Multiple connections

+This way the refactoring is a bit easier, even though we are loosing potential for optimization.

 We are using Interactome Interface for 5 independent reasons:
     - build the laplacian matrix